Video: Why we need Healthy Streets

-We warmly invite you to a free public seminar with speaker Lucy Saunders.
+We held a seminar with speaker Lucy Saunders.
 How do our streets influence our health?
 Can we transform our streets into healthier places?
 Come and hear about the Healthy Streets Approach which puts people and health first.
+Watch the video.

 Lucy Saunders is a Consultant in Public Health specialising in transport, public realm and planning.
 She developed the Healthy Streets Approach™ and the 10 Healthy Streets Indicators™ in 2011.
 The Healthy Streets Approach is a framework for putting human health and quality of life at the centre of decision making around transport and public realm planning and management.
 In 2015 she was awarded Transport Planner of the Year by the Transport Planning Society and her work won awards from the international UITP and UK Chartered Institute for Highways and Transportation.